-Melasma Won't Go Away After Pregnancy?
-Here's What Experts Advise
+If Your Melasma Won't Go Away After Pregnancy, Here's What You Should Know

 For plenty of people, a smiling baby isn't the only lasting reminder of pregnancy.
 Your skin can also look a bit different post-baby.
 So if you're dealing with melasma that just won't go away after pregnancy, know that these darkened patches of skin likely won't last forever.
 But if you're concerned, there are a few things you can do to treat it.

 Also known as the "mask of pregnancy," melasma is a common skin condition encountered during gestation.
 For most people, melasma causes the appearance of darker patches of skin on the cheeks, nose, forehead, and chin, as well as the area just above the upper lip, according to the American Academy of Dermatology.
 These patches may be brown or gray-brown in color.
 "Most of the time, melasma fades post pregnancy, but for others it doesn’t for an unknown reason," Kecia Gaither, MD, MPH, FACOG, double board-certified in OB/GYN and Maternal Fetal Medicine, and Director of Perinatal Services at NYC Health + Hospitals Lincoln, tells Romper via email.
 "For those individuals where it doesn’t, seek consultation with a dermatologist, as there are certain dermatological options to address it."

 Once in the office, your derm will probably have several recommendations on hand.
 A hydroquinone-topical solution, which causes skin whitening, is the most commonly used treatment, as Dr. Gaither explains.
 In general, hydroquinone helps decrease the formation of melanin in the skin, which is what creates the brown pigmentation.
 It's used to lighten the appearance of melasma, as well as other spots of darkened skin such as freckles.